applied-systems-biology/jipipe-website/content/documentation/standard-library/_index.md

 +++
 title = "Standard library"
-description = "Contains some explanations about the algorithms that are included in the ACAQ5 standard distribution." weight = 80 type="page" creatordisplayname = "Ruman Gerst"
+description = "Contains some explanations about the algorithms that are included in the JIPipe standard distribution." weight = 80 type="page" creatordisplayname = "Ruman Gerst"